 "It took us a long time to bring together these concepts of solid and liquid, crystal and non-crystal, and frozen, which in the article has the meaning of a temporary state, and to arrive at the modern enhanced definition of glass," Zanotto said.

 The initiative of proposing a new definition of glass arose when Zanotto gave the Turner Memorial Lecture, entitled "Glass Myths and Marvels," during the Society of Glass Technology (SGT) Centenary Conference at the University of Sheffield in the United Kingdom in September 2016.
 Zanotto is the first Brazilian to have been invited to deliver the lecture.

 Held at the university since 1966, the Turner Memorial Lecture has been delivered by such luminaries as Sir Harry Kroto (1939-2016), who won the 1996 Nobel Prize in Chemistry for the discovery of fullerenes (allotropes of carbon also known as carbon nanotubes); Sir Alastair Pilkington (1920-95), who invented the float process used worldwide to make sheet glass; and Larry L. Hench (1938-2015), the inventor of bioglass.

 One of the questions raised by Zanotto during the lecture was precisely whether glass is a solid or a liquid.
-The question resulted in a heated debate with several scientists in the audience, and especially Arun Varshneya, Emeritus Professor of Glass Science Engineering at Alfred University in the United States, a well-known "glass guru" and the author of one of the most widely read books on glass in the world.
+The question resulted in a heated debate with several scientists in the audience, and especially Arun Varshneya, Emeritus Professor of Glass Science and Engineering at Alfred University in the United States, a well-known "glass guru" and the author of one of the most widely read books on glass in the world.